“The Rule of the Jungle”

 DJP’s co-founder and Chief Executive Officer (CEO), Kam Lup Yong (John Kam), has worked extensively with organizations from both the private and public sector, locally and globally.
 As CEO, Kam oversees all the business units under DJP.
 He advises and counsels on multiple projects ranging from solutions generation to standard procedures whilst keeping an eye on business continuity.

 While the top executive considers a good profit to be an indicator of business success, he believes that making a positive impact on society should be the cornerstone of every business.
 Thus, elements of CSR are embedded in his business and solutions.
-Besides that, Kam understands that employees are important to his company. and He strives to maintain a good work culture that encourages employees to behave like a family and watch each other’s backs.
+Besides that, Kam understands that employees are important to his company and he strives to maintain a good work culture that encourages employees to behave like a family and watch each other’s backs.
 At the same time, there is a tremendous amount of ownership and commitment among the team members.
-Growth is seen as an integral part of the organization and therefore all employees know that this is a company that will push individuals to grow together with it.
+Growth is seen as an integral part of the organisation and therefore all employees know that this is a company that will push individuals to grow together with it.

 While there are many entrepreneurs in the world today, Kam personally credits his resilience, belief in his cause, his willingness to give anything a shot, his willingness to outwork everyone else, an iron-clad discipline, and believing that people are inherently good, as the principles that helped him build his company.
 The entrepreneur’s parents also taught him the value of hard work and resilience.
-His brother (co-founder Paul Kam) always emphasized seeing greater possibilities in situations, and his clients taught him business strategies as their businesses grew together.
+His brother (co-founder Paul Kam) always emphasised seeing greater possibilities in situations, and his clients taught him business strategies as their businesses grew together.

 Kam cautions against starting a business except for the right reasons.
 These reasons will keep the entrepreneur willing to endure the many challenges that come with starting and owning their own business, and keep them focused on the journey even when it is on the road less travelled.
-It is also important to recognize that rewards are not a certainty, but tough times most certainly are.
+It is also important to recognise that rewards are not a certainty, but tough times most certainly are.
 The most important thing in starting a business, however, is to sell a good product and to believe in it.

 Looking forward ten years in the future, Kam hopes to be conducting coaching conversations on a surfboard in Bali for people who need them.